datta-TG/Elasticsearch/README.md

 ![Screenshot](test1.PNG)

 * Click the *Actions* button and select *Web terminal*.

 ![Screenshot](test2.PNG)

 * A window opens to install the web terminal, click *Install* and wait a few minutes.

 ![Screenshot](test3.PNG)

-* Once you have installed the terminal, click on the action button again, select web terminal and type the following command.
+* Once you have installed the terminal, click on the action button again, select web terminal, and type the following command.
 It will show you the workspaces of your cluster.
 You can see *elastic-example* is now active.

 `$ kubectl get ns`